MikePohatu/Birdsnest-Explorer/documentation/scanners/active-directory/README.md

     Usage: ADScanner.exe /config:<configfile> /batch

-By default, ADScanner.exe will search for **adconfig.json** in the same directory as itself, and will pause when finished so the user can see the resulting output.
+By default, ADScanner.exe will search for **adconfig.json** in the config directory, and will pause when finished so the user can see the resulting output.
 These options may be overridden with the **/config** and **/batch** options.

 `/config:%path_to_config_file%` - override the default location of the config file, for example if you are scanning multiple domains and require multiple configs.